node-js-libs/node.io/docs/README.md

             });
         },

+        //fail() is called if the thread times out, or exceeds the maximum number of retries
         fail: function(status, domain) {
-            //The domain either timed out or exceeded the max number of retries this.emit(domain + ',failed');
+            this.emit(domain + ',failed');
         }
     }

     exports.job = new Job(options, methods);

-Try it out:
+Try it out

     $ echo "google.com" | node.io resolve
         => google.com,66.102.11.104

-..or with a list of domains:
+..or with a list of domains

     $ cat domains.txt | node.io resolve